JulianGroshaupt/privacy-embed/readme.txt

 = Notices =
 You can get the Spotify URI by clicking "Share" on the Spotify page of any artist, album or track and then selecting "Copy Spotify URI".

 Getting the Spotify URL for a podcast episode requires a bit more steps: Click "Share" on the corresponding Spotify page and select "Copy episode link".
 From the copied link you now have to extract the part after ".../episode/" up to (excluding) the next question mark.
-Your Spotify URL is now composed of: `spotify:episode:extracted-part`.
+Your Spotify URL is now composed of: `"spotify:episode:extracted-part"`.

 For podcasts (shows) you have to click "Share" on the corresponding Spotify page and select "Copy show link" nad extract the part after ".../show/" up to (excluding) the next question mark.
-Your Spotify URL is now composed of: `spotify:show:extracted-part`.
+Your Spotify URL is now composed of: `"spotify:show:extracted-part"`.

 The following examples can be values of the field `twitter_link`:
 * single tweet: `https://twitter.com/WordPress/status/1402457431742074881`